rmakovyak/friends-app/README.md

 Here is a little explanation regarding a coding challenge.

 I am gonna give a bit of an honest feedback to your coding challenge.
 As my personal rule, i am trying not to spend more than 4 hours on a coding challenge.
-I find it a bit too time consuming, and think that requirement scope can be cut in half.
+I find this coding challenge a bit too time consuming, and think that requirement scope can be cut in half.

 Therefore, I had to take some shortcuts in order to have it completed in time.
 I am gonna list them here, and I am happy to discuss and explain my strategy for them later.